AdaCore/spark2014/docs/lrm/source/packages.rst

      the Global aspect of the subprogram and as both an ``input`` and an ``output`` in the Depends aspect of the subprogram.
 [The reason for this is that it is not known whether the entire state abstraction is updated or only some of its constituents.]
-This rule does not apply when the most visible encapsulating state abstraction is External Input_Only or Output_Only.
-In this case the state abstraction shall have a ``mode_selector`` of Input for Input_Only states and Output for Output_Only states.
-Similarly in the Depends aspect Input_Only states shall be denoted only as ``inputs`` and Output_Only states shall be denoted only as ``outputs``.

    .. ifconfig:: Display_Trace_Units